treasure-data/td-js-sdk/STREAMING_INGESTION.md

 We introduce new option to opt-in our new JavaScript endpoint, named `useNewJavaScriptEndpoint`, which has value of `true` or `false`.
 When you enable this option, you need to change the `host` configuration as well, so that it will point to our new endpoint

+:information_source: This new feature won't impact the server side cookie and the personalization features

 The `host` configuration will have the following values, depending on which environment you want to ingest data.

 - AP02 Region